 The Supported Employment/Supported Education (SEE) program utilizes a well-defined approach to helping people with disabilities or complex barriers participate in the competitive labor market and educational institutions.
-Our program uses an evidence-based treatment models proven to achieve positive results in helping people with mental illness obtain employment an enroll in schooling.
+Our program uses an evidence-based treatment models proven to achieve positive results in helping people with mental illness obtain employment and enroll in schooling.

 Supported Employment and Supported Education are EBP espoused by SAMHSA.
-SEE is a comprehensible approach to assist FEP consumers obtained meaningful, competitive employment and obtain education goals.
+SEE is a comprehensible approach to assist FEP consumers obtain meaningful, competitive employment and education goals.
 SEE helps develop a sense of self-efficacy, independence and encourages consumers to think about and plan for their future.
 The program is staffed by skilled employment specialists who pursue evidence based outcomes to this target population by implementing the affective NAVIGATE model and SEE principles with a high fidelity practices and policies mentioned in Supported Employment and Supported Education SAMHSA’s toolkit fidelity scales.

 SUPPORTED EMPLOYMENT PRINCIPLES: